tominebergseth/551_hospital_database/README.md

 - In the command line, navigate to the folder where you have downloaded this directory, then the Scripts folder: cd path_to_folder/551_Hospital_Database/Scripts
 - Note: The following examples use backslashes in the JSON objects as formatted for Windows.
 Reformat as needed for Mac.
-- Note: There is a supplementary SampleData.txt file that contains entry commands for departments, practitioners, receptionists, and patients.
+- Note: There is a supplementary SampleData.txt file that contains entry commands for departments, practitioners, receptionists, patients, and appointments.
   As mentioned under the file structure section, the JSONs are currently formatted for MAC and would need to be reformatted if added from Windows.
-To test the command line, you don't have to use this file as there are examples on how to test each function in the sections below; however, if you wish to test by adding more data outside the provided examples feel free to add the data from the SampleData.txt file.
-That being said, the purpose of the file is to test the Web Based Application.
+This file is supplemental and contains many data points for thorough testing, it simply contains multiple samples of the functions detailed below.

 ## Adding data:
 - General format: python hotpital_db.py add_operation json_object_with_data_to add